halo-ground-command/halo-ground-command-bsdata/README.md

 __What's this?__

+Community-maintained data repository for Halo: Ground Command.
+This is a community-maintained project and is not official.

+This project is intended to provide updated BSData / New Recruit catalogue support for Halo: Ground Command, including force-building validation, faction catalogues, and support for current community rules and expansions.

-BSData organisation created this project.
+BSData organisation created the initial project.
 It's GitHub repository of datafiles.
 Maintained by community, in no way endorsed by BattleScribe.
 If you want to develop, take a look at [Getting Started wiki][]

 ##Links##

 * [Getting Started wiki][]

 [Getting Started wiki]:
 https://github.com/BSData/catalogue-development/wiki/Getting-Started